Making green spaces more inclusive for everyone at Guisborough Forest

 A new accessible trail

-Around 625 metres of trail will be upgraded or created to form a smooth, clearly marked accessible route.
+Around 625 metres of trail has been upgraded and created to form a smooth, clearly marked accessible route.
 This links with the existing railway line path to form a longer 1.5 km loop perfect for gentle walks, wheeling or cycling.
+Follow the purple way markers from the Guisborough Forest & Walkway Visitor Centre to discover this new trail.

 New activity area with shelter

-The activity area will be levelled and improved with a new shelter for activities on those rainier days such as yoga, Tai Chi, community meetings, school groups and wellbeing activities.
-Meaning people can get out into the forest no matter the weather.
+The activity area has been levelled and will be improved with a new shelter for activities on those rainier days such as yoga, Tai Chi, community meetings, school groups and wellbeing activities.
+Meaning people can get out into the forest, no matter the weather.

 Forest bathing area

-Four leaning posts with mindful phrases will invite you to pause, breathe and enjoy the surrounding environment.
+Four leaning posts with mindful phrases invite you to pause, breathe and enjoy the surrounding environment.

 Improved signage and wayfinding

-New signage will be installed using accessible design principles, including clear colour contrast, legible typefaces and improved mapping to help visitors navigate with confidence.
+New signage has been installed using accessible design principles, including clearer colour contrast, legible typefaces and improved mapping to help visitors navigate the wider forest with confidence.

 New accessible friendly seating

-Five purpose‑designed accessible benches will be added along the new trail, providing regular resting points for people with mobility challenges.
+Five purpose‑designed accessible benches have been added along the new access friendly trail, providing regular resting points for people with reduced mobility.

 Improved facilities for activity providers